mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 # Connection establishment

-During connection establishment, the QUIC tunnel encapsulation mode support is indicated by setting the ALPN token "qt-encap" in the TLS handshake.
-Draft-version implementations MAY specify a particular draft version by suffixing the token, e.g. "qt-encap-00" refers to the first version of this document.
+During connection establishment, the tunnel session mode support is indicated by setting the ALPN token "qt-session" in the TLS handshake.
+Draft-version implementations MAY specify a particular draft version by suffixing the token, e.g. "qt-session-00" refers to the first version of this document.

 # Messages format